vernonrj/secret-avenger/README.md

 # a-star

-A Clojure library designed to ... well, that part is up to you.
+Pathfinding implementation in Clojure.
+Has a field and random maze generator

 ## Usage

-FIXME
+Compile code to java bytecode and run.
+For instance,
+$ lein uberjar
+$ java -jar target/a-star-0.1.0-SNAPSHOT-standalone.jar

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Vernon Jones

 Distributed under the Eclipse Public License, the same as Clojure.